About

 The distinction between a descriptive mark and a suggestive one is not defined by statute.
 The Lanham Act says only that merely descriptive marks cannot be registered without proof of acquired distinctiveness.
 It does not say how to tell the difference between a mark that merely describes and one that only suggests.
 That line has been drawn, case by case, by the courts and the Trademark Trial and Appeal Board over many decades.

-Understanding those decisions is not just an academic exercise.
-Before filing a trademark application, the cases provide a framework for predicting how the USPTO is likely to classify a given mark.
+These cases provide a framework for predicting how the USPTO is likely to classify a given mark.
 After receiving a descriptiveness refusal, they provide the precedent necessary to contest that classification.
-The same doctrinal principles appear repeatedly across different marks and industries, and knowing them makes both the evaluation and the argument considerably more precise.

 The Foundational Test: In re Abcor Development Corp.

 The starting point for any analysis is In re Abcor Development Corp., 588 F.2d 811 (C.C.P.A.
 1978).
-The Court of Customs and Patent Appeals drew the following distinction, which has been quoted in trademark opinions ever since: a merely descriptive mark forthwith conveys an immediate idea of the ingredients, qualities, or characteristics of the goods, while a suggestive mark requires imagination, thought, and perception to reach a conclusion as to the nature of those goods.
+The Court of Customs and Patent Appeals drew the following distinction: a merely descriptive mark forthwith conveys an immediate idea of the ingredients, qualities, or characteristics of the goods, while a suggestive mark requires imagination, thought, and perception to reach a conclusion as to the nature of those goods.

 Marks Held Merely Descriptive